esyede/rakit/packages/docs/data/helpers.md

 ### dump

-The `dump` function will dump the contents of a variable but script execution will continue:
+The `dump` function will dump the contents of a variable but script execution will continue.
+On a web request with the debug bar enabled (and not in production mode), the dump is sent to the debug bar instead:

 ```php
 dump($value);